 House Bill No. 7061, titled "An Act Concerning Mandatory Minimum Parking Requirements," proposes significant amendments to Connecticut's zoning regulations by repealing subsections (c) and (d) of section 8-2 of the general statutes.
-The bill eliminates the previous limitations on parking space requirements for residential units, which mandated a maximum of one parking space for studio or one-bedroom units and two spaces for larger units.
-Instead, it introduces a new requirement for a minimum number of off-street motor vehicle parking spaces for any development.
+The bill eliminates the previous restrictions that limited municipalities to requiring only one parking space for studio or one-bedroom units and two spaces for larger units.
+Instead, it introduces a mandate for a minimum number of off-street motor vehicle parking spaces for any development, effective October 1, 2025.
 Additionally, the bill allows municipalities to consider vehicle miles traveled and vehicle trips generated when assessing traffic impacts, while also promoting energy-efficient development practices and renewable energy use.

 PD Joint Favorable: 8-2o